-While battery manufacturers are always working on improvements, today’s automotive batteries generally fall into two basic design categories:
+While manufacturers are always working on improvements, today’s car batteries generally fall into two basic design categories:

 • Flooded lead acid (FLA), which has been the standard for decades

 • Absorbent glass mat (AGM), a newer design that offers advantages in specific applications

 The flooded battery and glass mat battery serve the same basic function, but do not work interchangeably.
 It’s important to consult your owner’s manual before you purchase a replacement battery.